 Don’t get me wrong, some of these guys will have to think twice about theatrics before they get smashed by a Courtney Lawes tackle.
 And yes, most of them would need to hit the gym hard in order to survive… But it is possible, and these guys definitely have transferable skills that could potentially have made them, not just good, but even great rugby players had their lives gone down a different sporting path.

 Full-Back: Cristiano Ronaldo

 For all his ego and theatrics, when he is a team player Ronaldo has all the skills that would make an excellent full-back.
-He is a fast runner and is strong and powerful enough to not get clattered by opponents, so I can imagine him running into the back-line regularly to get in on the try scoring glory.
-What’s more, he is one of the best footballers there is in the air, so as a full-back having to deal with high kicks he is ideally suited.
-What’s more, his skills in dead ball free-kick situations makes him a good choice for the kicking duties for the team, like Welsh full-back Leigh Halfpenny.
+He is a fast runner, and is strong and powerful enough to avoid getting clattered by opponents.
+Plus I can easily imagine him running into the back-line regularly to hog the try scoring glory.
+What’s more, he is one of the best footballers there is in the air, so he is ideally suited to the role of a full-back: having to deal with catching a lot of high kicks.
+What’s more, his skills in dead ball free-kick situations make him a good choice for the kicking duties if the team, like Welsh full-back Leigh Halfpenny.